Toyota returns; wants time to show it's changed

-TOKYO For most companies, trebling quarterly profit to almost $3 billion and outselling all global rivals would be welcome news.
-But for Toyota Motor Corp (7203.T), Japan's biggest car maker, it's still too early to say it has emerged from years of crisis.
+TOKYO, Nov 5 For most companies, trebling quarterly profit to almost $3 billion and outselling all global rivals would be welcome news.
+But for Toyota Motor Corp , Japan's biggest car maker, it's still too early to say it has emerged from years of crisis.

 This year has seen improved sales in the United States, Toyota's biggest market, and in Southeast Asia.
 Over the first nine months of the year, Toyota and its group companies sold 7.4 million vehicles, more than any other car maker.

-Toyota is less likely to cut its full-year forecasts than Nissan Motor Co (7201.T), which reports quarterly results on Tuesday, or Honda Motor Co (7267.T), which slashed its forecasts last week - even though sales in China virtually halved in September and October amid often violent protests against Japanese goods in a row over islets in the East China Sea.
+Toyota is less likely to cut its full-year forecasts than Nissan Motor Co, which reports quarterly results on Tuesday, or Honda Motor Co, which slashed its forecasts last week - even though sales in China virtually halved in September and October amid often violent protests against Japanese goods in a row over islets in the East China Sea.

 Due to accounting methods, the full impact of that may not be felt until the current and fourth quarters of Toyota's business year.
 Toyota has around a 7 percent market share in China, the world's biggest autos market, but is less exposed than rivals to that market.
 China accounted for about 12 percent of its global sales last year, some way below Nissan's 27 percent and Honda's 20 percent.